 Too often, students with autism spectrum disorders (ASD) are excluded from general education classrooms in order to receive applied behavior analysis (ABA) interventions in segregated settings.
 This does a huge disservice to students with ASD because when they learn skills in isolated settings, they often lack the ability to generalize what they learned and to apply these skills in natural environments.
 There are also multiple learning opportunities that occur in the general education environment that cannot be replicated in segregated settings.

 This engaging 90-minute webinar will provide a framework for designing and implementing applied behavior analysis interventions within general education classrooms to meet the needs of students with ASD.

 Although students with ASD may need specialized interventions in order to fully engage and learn in general education classrooms, this does not mean that teachers working in inclusive classrooms cannot learn how to provide what these students need.
 While it is not expected that all teachers of students with ASD will become experts in ABA, they can learn how to apply ABA teaching principles to improve learning outcomes of students with ASD.

-The $49 registration fee includes a PDF copy of the PowerPoint presentation that will accompany the live presentation.
-This will be emailed to each registrant via the email address provided at registration.
+The $49 registration fee includes the PDF copy of the PowerPoint presentation (no additional charge) related to the presentation.

 Research-based, outcome-based continuing education opportunities from Developmental Resources may qualify for funding under Title 1 Part A Targeted Assistance Program Grants; Title II Part A Improving Teacher Quality Grants; Perkins Professional Technical Education Grants as well as other federal, state and local sources.
 Requirements vary from state to state.
 Contact your local administrator.